Oil Spill Response and Reporting

 The Coalition coordinated the development of the plan, which was prepared with input from Massachusetts Department of Environmental Protection, the Office of Massachusetts Coastal Zone Management, the National Oceanic and Atmospheric Administration, the United States Coast Guard, the Buzzards Bay National Estuary Program, Massachusetts Maritime Academy, and first responders from ten municipalities surrounding the Bay.
 The purpose of this plan is to provide responders with guidance on equipment, shore access points and strategies that can be immediately implemented to begin an effective response to minimize oil impacts.

-On the second anniversary of the Bouchard Barge B-120 oil spill, the United States Coast Guard - MSO Providence approved this plan.
-Click the link for more information about, and to download the 2005 Buzzards Bay Geographic Response Plan.
+On the second anniversary of the Bouchard Barge B-120 oil spill, the United States Coast Guard – MSO Providence approved this plan.
 At the June 27, 2005 field training event, a portion of this plan will be put to the test.
+This plan was revised in 2009, click the link for more information about, and to download the 2009 Buzzards Bay Geographic Response Plan.

 For the Buzzards Bay municipal training event, the Buzzards Bay NEP produced these two 9 foot by 3 foot poster maps of Buzzards Bay showing the GRP.
 Download these maps if you own a plotter and can handle their large size.